BobbyRaj17/k8sLevel3/README.md

 once the anchore engine is installed on kubernetes we can either use the Anchore load balancer or svc endpoint for scanning docker images for vulnerability.

 Using the declarative pipeline, configured the jenkins CI for docker build & anchore scanning.
-> Note : I am using the jenkins kubernetes plugin for running jenkins slave on kubernetes pod, Declarative pipeline code is checked-in under `Jenkinsfile` available in the jenkins directory of this repo.
+> Note : I am using the jenkins kubernetes plugin so that kubernetes pod can behave as jenkins slave, Declarative pipeline code is checked-in under `Jenkinsfile` available in the jenkins directory of this repo.

 ### 6. Setup Nginx Ingress Controller manually.
 Configure proper routes between ingress and the application.
 Covered this in task 2 of level 1.

 ### 7. Setup Istio and configure Kiali & Zipkin.
-I have setup/configured this task in GKE

 I'm using the official [istio release](https://github.com/istio/istio/releases) to download the latest istio package i.e. Istio 1.2.0
 Extract the downloaded installation file.
 Ensure that you're in the Istio installation's root directory.